Detecting derived equivalences with the CHZ criterion: Applications of the CHZ criterion to artin algebras

 where the morphisms in degrees $-1$ are necessarily nonzero.
 Observe that moreover $g$ cannot be an isomorphism, as we must have $d_1g=0$.
 This already yields $i_0\geq k_1\geq \cdots \geq k_s > i_1$.
 Now, assume by contradiction that $j_0<j_1$.
 Then we would have $i_0\geq k_s\geq i_1 \geq j_1 >j_0$, and since $0\neq d_0\in\Hom(P_{i_0},P_{j_0})$, we would deduce from the observation that the composition of the nonzero morphisms $d_1$ and $g$ cannot vanish, a contradiction.

 Case 3.
 The third case, depicted below, is dual to the previous one:

 \end{proof}

-As a consequence of Proposition~\ref{prop:2-tilting-acyclic}, we obtain a sort of analogue of Theorem~\ref{thm:tau-tilting-finite}, saying that over a 2-tilting acyclic algebra, if only finitely many functorially-finite torsion pairs induce derived equivalence, then they are all the torsion pairs inducing derived equivalence.
+As a consequence of Proposition~\ref{prop:2-tilting-acyclic}, we obtain a sort of analogue of Theorem~\ref{thm:tau-tilting-finite}, saying that over a 2-tilting acyclic algebra, if only finitely many functorially finite torsion pairs induce derived equivalence, then they are all the torsion pairs inducing derived equivalence.
 Write $\ftors^d\Lambda:=\tors^d\Lambda\cap\ftors\Lambda$ for the set of functorially finite torsion pairs inducing derived equivalence.
+We write $\lessdot$ to denote a minimal strict inclusion.

 \begin{prop} Let $\Lambda$ be 2-tilting acyclic, and let $\sigma, \tau\in\tors^d\Lambda$ be torsion pairs giving derived equivalence.
 Assume furthermore that $\sigma$ is functorially finite.
 Then: \begin{enumerate} \item if $\sigma\leq \tau$, there exists $\sigma'\in\tors^d\Lambda$ functorially finite such that $\sigma\lessdot \sigma'\leq \tau$; \item if $\tau\leq \sigma$, there exists $\sigma'\in\tors^d\Lambda$ functorially finite such that $\tau\leq \sigma'\lessdot \sigma$; \end{enumerate} \end{prop}